 As a wheelchair user, disabled travel in Melbourne can be a unique and exciting experience, but it can also present challenges.
 With the right planning and information, wheelchair travel in Melbourne can be an enjoyable and accessible experience.
 In this article, we’ll explore some of the best wheelchair-friendly venues and areas in Melbourne.

 Melbourne’s public transportation system is wheelchair accessible, making it easy to get around the city.
-The metropolitan train network has accessible stations, and all trams and buses have low floors and wheelchair ramps.
+The metropolitan train network has accessible stations, and most trams and buses have low floors and wheelchair ramps.
 You can even use a mobile app called PTV Accessible to plan your journey on public transport, taking into account your accessibility needs.

 When planning your trip to Melbourne, it’s important to find accessible accommodation that meets your needs.
 Some great options include the Adina Apartment Hotel Melbourne, which has accessible rooms with roll-in showers and grab bars, and the Crowne Plaza Melbourne, which has accessible rooms and bathrooms with roll-in showers and adjustable shower heads.